leangjia/blender_docs/trunk/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Duplicate`
    :Hotkey:    :kbd:`Shift-D`

-:kbd:`Shift-D` duplicates selected keyframes and allows you to reposition them by shifing the mouse then clicking :kbd:`LMB`.
+:kbd:`Shift-D` duplicates the selected keyframes and allows you to reposition them by shifing the mouse then clicking :kbd:`LMB`.
 Pressing :kbd:`Esc` or :kbd:`RMB` can be used to cancel the operation.

 .. _bpy.ops.graph.delete: